Harsh120/Sort-Contour-By-Distance/README.md

 # Sort-Contour-By-Distance

 Many times we want to sort the contours is similar manner we write.
 For that built-in function for CV2 does not help that much.
-For sorting it in a correct manner we calculate distance of each contours.
+For sorting it in a correct manner we calculate distance between each contours to find minimum distance.
+Here the distance is define as the midpoint of the a contour of the right-side to midpoint of the left side of another contour.
+Sort all contours by minimum distance.
+If we get minimum distance between contour and the right-edge of the image, that mean we now need to change the line.

 ## Example Image
 Taking a test image: